GeorgeVictorov/tronpy-fastapi/README.md

 This is a simple project built with FastAPI to interact with the TRON blockchain.

-It includes APIs for retrieving TRON account information and saving data to a database.
+It includes APIs for retrieving TRON account information, caching data in Redis, and saving data to a PostgreSQL database.

 ## Technologies used